VioletBitKitten/VTuberVoice/README.md

 * Sometimes when quitting VTV there is an exception updating the configuration file.
   * This was caused by the voices changing the directory.
 Fixed this by always using an absolute path for the configuration file.
 * For some reason the default output device is not used.
 Find a way to identify the default audio output device.
 Backport the change to the SAPI library.
 Solved this with the mmdeviceapi.pas file.
+* Better handling of writing a blank line to the output file.
+It is getting messy handling this special case.

 ## Reference